-Permitted Changes to Salary Reduc Reflect: ction Agreement to Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Commencement of paid FMLA leave of absence Continuation of existing election No Continuation of existing election Unless another event occurs, such as birth of a child, employees may not make any changes during a paid FMLA leave.
-Paid leave includes periods when an employee is receiving replacement income such as salary continuation, short term disability, and long term disability benefits. ☐ Yes ☐ No Commencement of unpaid FMLA leave of absence Continuation existing coverage Cancellation of coverage (reinstate on return) No • End of enrollment If coverage is cancelled, the employee must be permitted to reinstate coverage upon return from unpaid FMLA leave. ☐ Yes ☐ No Return after paid FMLA leave of absence Continuation of coverage Reinstatement of previous coverage No Continuation of coverage Reinstatement of previous coverage Election of a prorata reduction in dollar election No change permitted after returning from a paid leave unless another event which would permit a change occurs. ☐ Yes ☐ No
+Permitted Change s to Salary Reduction Ag reement to Reflect: Event Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Government Prograi ms/Legal Commencement of paid FMLA leave of absence Continuation of existing election see comments Cancellation of coverage No Continuation of existing electionEnd of enrollment An employer may require continuation of health coverage during paid FMLA if continuation is required for paid non-FMLA leave.
+Yes No Commencement of unpaid FMLA leave of absence Continuation of existing coverage Cancellation of coverage (reinstate on return) No • End of enrollment If coverage is canceled, the employee must be permitted to reinstate coverage upon return from unpaid FMLA leave.
+Yes No Return after paid FMLA leave of absence Continuation of coverage Reinstatement of previous coverage No Continuation of coverage Reinstatement of previous coverage Election of a pro rata reduction in dollar election No change permitted after returning from a paid leave unless another event which would permit a change occurs.
+Coverage may be reinstated whether lost due to nonpayment or by employee election.
+Yes No

-Permitted Changes to Salary Reduc Reflect: tion Agreement to Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Return after unpaid FMLA leave of absence Continuation of coverage Reinstatement of previous coverage No Reinstatement with prior dollar election Election of a pro- rata reduction in dollar election Employer may require an employee to be reinstated to his or her election upon return from leave if employees who return from a non-FMLA leave are required to be reinstated in their elections.
+Permitted Change s to Salary Reduction Ag reement to Reflect: Event Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Government Progra ms/Legal Return after unpaid FMLA leave of absence Continuation of coverage Reinstatement of previous coverage No Reinstatement with prior dollar election Election of a pro rata reduction in dollar election Employer may require an employee to be reinstated to his or her election upon return from leave if employees who return from a non-FMLA leave are required to be reinstated in their elections.
 Employee may make new election only if another event, such as birth of a child, would permit a new election.
-For health FSA, employee has the choice to reinstate prior election or pro-rated reduction.
-For example, an employee with a two-month unpaid FMLA and a \$1,200 election amount could continue the \$1,200 or \$1,000 election (10/12 x \$1,200). ☐ Yes ☐ No
+For health FSA, employee has the choice to reinstate prior election or prorated reduction.
+For example, an employee with a two-month unpaid FMLA and a \$1,200 election amount could continue the \$1,200 or make a \$1,000 election (10/12 x \$1,200).
+Yes No Judgment, decree, QMCSO, National Medical Support Notice (NMSN) or other legal proceeding • Must adhere to court order Must adhere to court order • Must adhere to court order Under QMCSO or NMSN rules, a plan must enroll child (and employee, if necessary) in the plan option specified in the order or notice.
+Yes No